The Tesla Powerwall: How it Works

 Cost Savings of the Tesla Powerwall

-How much something costs is one of the most pressing questions that most have.
-Especially with large purchases such as a home battery.
+How much something costs is one of the most pressing questions that consumers have.
+This is especially true for large purchases such as a home battery.
 However, what needs to be taken into consideration is how much of that price is going to be made up for in the savings.

 How the Powerwall Pays for Itself

-Even with this discount, purchasing a Powerwall is an investment.
+Even with incentives, purchasing a Powerwall is an investment.
 However, this is an investment that is well worth the money.
-When you purchase a Powerwall for your home you are investing in solar storage.
+When homeowners purchase a Powerwall for their home they are investing in solar storage.

 A solar system can generate electricity all day, but as soon as the sun goes down it no longer is able to produce power.
 Often people make up for this by staying connected to the grid.

-However, net metering programs are not always fair in the eyes of customers.
-Often, utilities pay less for customer solar generation then what they charge for their power.
+The problem is that net metering programs are not always fair to customers.
+Often, utilities pay less for customer solar generation then what they charge for power pulled off the grid.